Holiday Affair (1949) – A Review

 There are some humorous awkward scenes between the characters as we learn Steve is not one to hold back his thoughts and feelings much to the chagrin (or perhaps secretly to the delight of Connie).

-Connie would rather play things safe and bet on a dependable future with Carl, but Steve won’t hold back and share his opinion as to why he thinks that’s a mistake.
+Connie would rather play things safe and bet on a dependable future with Carl, but Steve won’t hold back and share his opinion as to why he thinks that’s a mistake and he’s the guy for her.
 Mitchum and Leigh share some fun chemistry in their back and forth exchanges.
+Leigh looks extraordinarily young in one of her earlier film roles.
+I always think to myself – “How young did she have to be when she had little Timmy???”

 It’s also refreshing that Carl is not a typical bad guy.
 He’s not the evil, rich, manipulative character who’s pressuring this war widow into a marriage.
 That’s usually what we would see.
 Connie’s choice between two guys and it’s clear one is good and one is very bad.
 Carl is not a villain, but we can see he’s just not the guy for Connie.

 The majority of the movie takes place in Connie’s apartment, the department store and Central Park.
-And all those scenes are very enjoyable as we learn about the characters, watch them interact and how they react to one another.
+And all those scenes are very enjoyable as we learn about the characters, watch them interact and how they react to this unexpected romantic triangle that has taken root.
 Yep, it’s the characters that really make the movie.

 But there are some silly sidesteps the movie takes.
-The biggest one is a an appearance at a police station with Police Lieutenant Harry Morgan trying to make sense of a convoluted story between our leads.
-It’s a very hackneyed movie scene, one I didn’t much care for, but fortunately it doesn’t sink the movie.
+The biggest one is a scene at a police station with Police Lieutenant Harry Morgan trying to make sense of a convoluted story between our leads.
+It’s a very hackneyed movie scene, that tries very hard to be amusing and ends up as one I didn’t much care for, but fortunately it’s relatively brief and doesn’t sink the movie.

 It’s these group of characters that really make the movie work.
 All the actors deliver the goods and get you invested in this coincidental meeting of possible lovers, even when the story takes some schmaltzy detours.